Dealing with Homesickness: You’re Not Alone

 Ideas:

-The goal isn’t to recreate India.
-It’s to feel rooted while adapting.
+The goal isn’t to recreate India — it’s to feel rooted while adapting.

 4. Talk to Someone — You’re Not Meant to Handle Everything Alone